 Fragrant tea olives begin blooming in fall, and in warm climates, the blooms continue all winter.
 The evergreen foliage is dark and leathery with toothed edges.
 Individual flowers are tiny but noticeable since they bloom in clusters.
 The fragrance has been compared to that of jasmine, orange blossoms, or peaches.
 Tea olive cultivation is easy because they require little pruning, and they are relatively pest-free.

 Osmanthus Tea Olive Care

 Osmanthus needs a location in full sun or partial shade.
-They have a more dense growth habit in full sun than in shade.
+They have a denser growth habit in full sun than in shade.
 Variegated types tend to bleach out in full sun, so give them a little afternoon shade.

 Water newly planted Osmanthus regularly until the shrub is established and begins to grow.
 After the first season, you only need to irrigate it during prolonged dry spells.

 Osmanthus doesn’t need a lot of pruning.
 When you prune, remove branches selectively rather than shearing.
 Severe pruning can prevent the shrub from blooming for several years.
 You can remove the lower lateral branches to form a small, multi-trunked tree.